AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/exception_usage/exu02_no_unhandled_application-defined_exceptions.rst

 that can reach the active exception which does not also include a handler that will be invoked for that exception, somewhere in that chain.

-When an unhandled exception occurrence is raised in the sequence of statements of an application task and reaches the body of that task, the task completes abnormally.
+When an unhandled exception occurs in the sequence of statements of an application task and propagates to task's body, the task terminates abnormally.
 No *notification* of some sort is required or defined by the language, although some vendors' implementations may print out a log message or provide some other non-standard response.
 (Note that such a notification